aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/document-properties/setting-scalecrop-and-linksuptodate-properties-of-built-in-document-properties/_index.md

 ![todo:image_alt_text](setting-scalecrop-and-linksuptodate-properties-of-built-in-document-properties_1.png)

 ## **Setting ScaleCrop and LinksUpToDate properties of Built-In Document Properties**
 The following sample code sets the [BuiltInDocumentPropertyCollection.scaleCrop](https://reference.aspose.com/cells/javascript-cpp/builtindocumentpropertycollection/#scaleCrop--) and [BuiltInDocumentPropertyCollection.linksUpToDate](https://reference.aspose.com/cells/javascript-cpp/builtindocumentpropertycollection/#linksUpToDate--) extended built-in document properties of the workbook.
-Please check the [output excel file](5115500.xlsx) generated with this code, change its extension to .zip and extract its contents and view the app.xml as shown in the screenshot above.
+Please check the [output excel file](5115500.xlsx) generated with this code, change its extension to .zip, extract its contents, and view the app.xml as shown in the screenshot above.

 ```html
 <!DOCTYPE html>